 - Re-using polystyrene packaging where possible for repacking

 Getting involved with Climate Active

 In 2017, via our audit program, we researched and decided to participate in the Climate Active program (previously NCOS).
 Sponsored by the Department of Environment and Energy, this program sets the standard for becoming carbon neutral and provides a framework to become aware of not only your building's energy use but a wider scope beyond what's used internally.

-We talked to and got advice from many experts.
-They helped make us much more aware of the different emission types that we produce, for example:
+We got advice from many experts.
+They made us more aware of the different emission types that we produce, for example:

 energy used to produce paper for our magazine